top of page

 The verb 'dissect' has its origins in the Latin word 'dissecare,' which is formed from 'dis-' meaning 'apart' and 'secare' meaning 'to cut' or 'to slice.'
 Etymologically, 'dissect' conveys the idea of cutting something apart, and this root concept has remained consistent in its modern usage.
 When you dissect something, you carefully and systematically separate or analyze it, typically an object or an idea, into its component parts or elements.
 This etymology reflects the precise and methodical approach that is often required when examining and understanding the inner workings of complex subjects, making 'dissect' an apt term for the process of in-depth analysis and examination.

-Find the meaning of dissect
+Quiz: Find the meaning of the verb dissect:

 Try Again!